jerkdavi/LeetCode-Problem-412-Solution-CSharp/README.md

 At the end of the **Program** class there is next structure:

 - Console WriteLine -> where it displays that the code is done processing.
 - Console ReadLine -> where it waits for user input.
-Why does it wait for user input?

 ---